neonmate/wintermute/README.md

 ## Tests

-- Install `chromedriver` and add it to path variables
+Install `chromedriver` and add it to the path variables.

+- Run all tests with `bundle exec rake`
   - Run unit tests with `bundle exec rspec`
   - Run integration tests with `bundle exec cucumber`

 Debugging hint: You can disable headless mode for javascript tests with `CHROME_HEADLESS=false bundle exec cucumber`.